zombiQWERTY/responsive-grid-system/rus.md

 Most of the time, when you remove the final gutter on the rightmost item, you also want to float it to the right to prevent subpixel rounding errors from messing up your grid by sending the last item into the next row.
-This only happens on browsers that round subpixels up.<figure>
+This only happens on browsers that round subpixels up.< e>

 ![Subpixel rounding errors might break the grid by pushing the final item to the next row][17]